codeinaire/hub-prac-tut/README.md

 ### Create New Repo

 I'm not really sure why there isn't a feature to create a new repo in the current CLI git tools, but what I've read about hub is that it creates a new remote repo through the api interface.
-I found one problem doing it like this, we get an error.
-I'm not exactly sure why we get the error, but that doesn't matter for now as there is a way around.
+I found one problem doing it like this: the beloved error message.
+I'm not exactly sure why we get the error, but that doesn't matter for now as there's a way around.

 Here's the instructions to *finally* create a BRAND NEW REPO from your CLI:
 1) `$ git init`